 3).
 SCG release

+FFS CPAC modification impacting the target (executing) PSCell.

 Proposal 16: Do not support CHO and CPAC configuration simultaneously.
 It is the network’s responsibility to ensure only one conditional change in either the PCell or the PSCell is configured.